XianghuWang-287/mass-spec-package/README.md

 # mass-spec-package
-Python package for mass spectrometry
+## A Python package for mass spectrometry.
+Developed by Akshay Jay under the Wang Bioinformatics Lab at UCR.